zumasys/docs/site/jbase/release-notes/5.7.4/pn5_60915/README.md

 ### Current Release Behavior

-In these circumstances, the program no longer segmentation violations, but instead terminates cleanly
+In these circumstances, the program no longer generates segmentation violations, but instead terminates cleanly

 ```
 $ COUNT LOGSET1